How Much Does a Personal Trainer Earn?

 Personal Training Industry Growth

 Over the past few years, the Personal Trainer (PT) industry has rapidly grown in Australia.
-Now in 2024, fuelled by rising obesity rates and a general growing awareness and interest in fitness, health and well-being, Australians are increasingly turning to personal trainers to get in better physical shape and start living a healthier lifestyle.
+Now in 2026, fuelled by rising obesity rates and a general growing awareness and interest in fitness, health and well-being, Australians are increasingly turning to personal trainers to get in better physical shape and start living a healthier lifestyle, as we see modern discourse increasingly look at health as an investment in all areas of life, from work to recreational.
 This in-demand service has resulted in the personal trainer industry becoming one of the fastest-growing careers in the country, which makes personal training professionals highly sought after across multiple sectors.
 What’s even more appealing is that this demand is expected to keep growing at an unprecedented rate.
-According to Statista, the Health and Fitness segment in Australia is projected to reach $196m in 2024 and is set to continue this growth, reaching a projected $262m in 2027.
-This growth is likely because of new fitness trends emerging, including Wearable Technology, Online Coaching, and Exercise is Medicine.
-EIM is a global health initiative that aims to encourage health practitioners to include physical activity assessments and promotion as part of standard care. ( Source: www.statista.com)

 Fitness Participation Rates & Rising Health Consciousness

 So, why are we seeing increasing fitness participation rates and why are they projected to continue growing?
-Well, a contributing factor is that Australia has one of the highest obesity rates in the world – with over 29% of the adult population falling under that category (source: data.worldobesity.org) Coupled with an ageing population, Australians are increasingly recognising the benefits of regular exercise and its positive effects on general health and well-being.
+Well, a contributing factor is that Australia has one of the highest obesity rates in the world – with over 32% of the adult population falling under that category (source: data.worldobesity.org).
+Coupled with an ageing population, Australians are increasingly recognising the benefits of regular exercise and its positive effects on general health and well-being.

 Personal Trainer’s Role

-Whether avid fitness participants or newcomers to the world of exercise, many people are turning to personal trainers to receive individually-tailored, one-on-one fitness programs.
+In 2026, whether your clients are avid fitness participants or newcomers to the world of exercise, many people are turning to personal trainers to receive individually-tailored, one-on-one fitness programs.
 These highly skilled fitness professionals take factors such as age, sex, individual needs, previous or existing injuries, medical conditions, and current health and fitness into account when developing and implementing a fitness regime.
 For the consumer, this specialised program is appealing because it is results-orientated, helping them achieve personal fitness goals and meet health needs.
 Furthermore, it also allows the PT to monitor a client’s progress and continually adjust their exercise program to meet changing fitness level needs.
 Best of all, a PT can guide, educate, motivate and inspire clients to reach their set goals.

 Employment Prospects For Personal Trainers

-With Australia’s continuing rise in health consciousness in 2024, personal trainers are in high demand.
+With Australia’s continuing rise in health consciousness in 2026, personal trainers are in high demand.
 Clients can range from individuals looking to make lifestyle changes and improve their health to organisations wanting to promote team building, the potential for personal trainers to find work extends across multiple sectors.

-Furthermore, full-time fitness industry professionals work around 45 hours per week compared to the all jobs average of 44 hours.
+Furthermore, full-time fitness industry professionals work around 43 hours per week compared to the all jobs average of 44 hours.
 For a further snapshot of the fitness instructor industry, see the information below:

 Overall, although work hours for personal trainers are based around their client’s needs, they are generally more flexible than most 9 to 5 workplaces.
 And if that isn’t appealing enough, the expected pay can also be very rewarding.